Mateorovere/Mateorovere/README.md

 - 🌐 **AI Startup:** Developing real-world AI solutions with a multidisciplinary team.
 - 🌱 Growing an avocado plant, because who doesn’t love a bit of green?

-### 🎓 Academic Ambitions

-I am actively seeking scholarships to further my studies in **top-tier AI research** environments globally.
-I'm passionate about joining a university that leads in AI research and innovation.

 ---

 ### 📫 Connect with Me